![]() | ![]() |

 Because of the amount of items in the hood inventory, Secondlife may take up to a minute to refresh inventory content.

-Rename this notecard to change the access level of the hood styling menu.
+Rename this notecard to change the behavior of the RLV screen effect on the KDC Avara Hood.

 This is an optional effect if you feel that the blinding is not restrictive enough.